-Name Of Local Green Space Close Proximity To The Community Demonstrably Special To The Community Other Characteristics The Green At the junction of Maldon Road and Ulting Road OS Co-ordinates: Easting (x)579975 Northing (y)211322 Open grassed area which gives a pleasant aspect on entering the built area of the village from Maldon Planted with Daffodils in Spring, surrounded by a number of different housing types, some listed (The Brewery), showing how the area has evolved.
-The Village sign Red telephone box Post box Traditional finger post sign Seating area Small open green area Mature trees New planting The Duck Pond Close to the Strutt Memorial Ground located alongside the access route from Willow Crescent and easily accessible to the whole village.
-OS Co-ordinates: Easting (x)579469 Northing (y)211409 A small, tranquil, wildlife friendly area with a potential for enhancing its benefit to the community.
-Visiting the ducks has been an enjoyable pastime forfamilies for years.
-Has potential as a focus for community-based projects, clearing and maintaining the area, pond dipping etc.
+Name Of Local Green Space Close Proximity To The Community Demonstrably Special To The Community Other Characteristics At the junction of Maldon Road and Ulting Road OS Co-ordinates: Easting (x)579975 Northing (y)211322 Open grassed area which gives pleasant aspect on entering the built area of the village from Maldon.
+Planted with Daffodils in Spring, surrounded by a number of different housing types, some listed (The Brewery), showing how the area has evolved The Village sign Red telephone box Post box Traditional finger post sign Seating area Small open green area Mature trees New planting The Duck Pond Close to the Strutt Memorial Ground located alongside the access route from Willow Crescent and easily accessible to the whole village OS Co-ordinates: Easting (x)579469 Northing (y)211409 A small, tranquil, wildlife friendly area with a potential for enhancing its benefit to the community.
+Visiting the ducks has been an enjoyable pastime for families for years.
+Has potential as a focus for community based projects, clearing and maintaining the area, pond dipping etc.

-Name Of Local Green Space Close Proximity To The Community Demonstrably Special To The Community Other Characteristics Community Land Land between the Stone Path Meadow development and Hatfield Place OS coordinates Easting 578680 (x) Northing 211483 (y) Informal public amenity, recreation land.
+Community Land Land between the Stone Path Meadow development and Hatfield Place Insert OS coordinates Informal public amenity, recreation land.
 Mature trees and hedgerows.
 Route of historic pathway to Hatfield Place.
 To maintain as meadow.
-Increase biodiversity.
-Community Park Old Dannatt's Quarry of Wickham Bishops Road OS coordinates Easting 581234(x) Northing 211337(y) Ponds formed by previous gravel extraction.
-Wildlife area.
-Potential for recreation, health, and wellbeing.
+Increase biodiversity. <image/> Old Dannat's Quarry of Ponds formed by previous gravel Potential for recreation, health Wickham Bishops Road extraction. and wellbeing.
+Insert OS coordinates Wildlife area.
 Increase biodiversity.